 Sometimes people find room-based therapy difficult for a variety of reasons.
 If you have had a traumatic experience in your past or felt let down by others, then this can be a barrier to accessing therapy where building a relationship with another person for the therapy to be effective, seems insurmountable.

 Equine therapy allows you to build a relationship with the horse, facilitated with a therapist who gently guides the session.
 You can share as much or as little as you want, of what you experience with the horse.
 You may wish to choose to keep what you discover about yourself just between you and the horse, or you may want to talk more about what is happening with the therapist.
 You get to decide what you share.

 You do not need any previous experience with horses, and all work is ground based.
 You’ll be with a qualified therapist with experience with horses at all times.

 I am currently offering equine assisted psychotherapy, and Equine Supported Supervision at Red Horse Foundation in Stroud.
 If you would like to find out more or book a session, please get in touch on the contact page, or contact Red Horse directly

 Please see article on Equine Assisted Psychotherapy in ‘Therapy Today’ in link below:

-I hold a Diploma in Equine Psychology and I am EAGALA certified.
+I hold a Diploma in Equine Psychology and I am an EAGALA certified Equine Assisted Therapist.
 Please visit the EAGALA website to find out more: